prio-data/views_pipeline/models/blue_sea/README.md

 )](https://twitter.com/PRIOresearch)
 [![LinkedIn](https://img.shields.io/badge/PRIO_on_linkedin-LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/company/prio/?originalSubdomain=no)]

 VIEWS Zero Baseline model is designed to facilitate generating baseline forecasts.
-The value chosen is the mean the target variable in the training data.
+The value of predictions is the mean of the target variable in the training data.

 A zero baseline model, also known as a baseline model or null model, serves as a basic reference point for evaluating the performance of more complex models.